googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 <div class="callout">

-🐳 A diacritic is a mark used in combination with a base letter for many purposes, such as modifying the pronunciation by extending a basic alphabet to include more phonemes; adding stress to a word that could differentiate similar words (hence meanings); and, in some languages, adding or modifying a vowel in a word.
+🐳 A diacritic is a mark used in combination with a base letter for many purposes, such as modifying the pronunciation by extending a basic alphabet to include more phonemes; adding stress that could differentiate similar words, hence meanings; and, in some languages, adding or modifying a vowel in a word.
 <br><br>
 Many diacritics are separated from the base letter, and can be placed above, below, aside, or through it; while other diacritics connect to the base.
 <br><br>
+This guide will give users an overview introduction to diacritics both from a design and technical perspective that will help them avoid the most common problems when shaping texts.

 </div>